Who were the Texas church shooting victims?

 Eight members of the Holcombe family died in the shooting.

 Bryan Holcombe was serving as guest pastor on Sunday.
-He lived on a farm in nearby Floresville with his wife, Karla Holcombe.
+He lived on a farm in nearby Floresville with his wife, Karla Holcombe, said Ron Scott, a cousin to the Holcombe family.
+Karla Holcombe was also killed.

-The others in the family who died were Danny Holcombe, Bryan and Karla Holcombe's son; Noah Holcombe, Danny's 17-month-old daughter; Crystal Holcombe, the pregnant wife of Bryan and Karla's other son, John, who survived the shooting; and three of Crystal Holcombe's five children, to whom John was the stepfather Their names and ages were not immediately available.
+The others in the family who died were Danny Holcombe, Bryan and Karla Holcombe's son; Noah Holcombe, Danny's 17-month-old daughter; Crystal Holcombe, the pregnant wife of Bryan and Karla's other son, John, who survived the shooting; and three of Crystal Holcombe's five children, Emily Hill, Megan Hill and Evelin Hill, to whom John Holcombe was stepfather.

 Two of her children survived and are in the hospital with John Holcombe.